uhsprogrammingclub/clubwebsite/README.md

 > Presidents of Software Development Club

 ------------------------------
-##Some notes
+##Some notes on this branch
 - Most pages are displayed with the function “render” in includes/functions.php.
 Pages in the public folder call render and pass a template (which must exist in the template folder) to be rendered.
-- To get the structure for the MySQL database go to sql_imports_jan_3.sql found in the sql_imports folder
+- To get the structure for the MySQL database go to sql_import.sql found in the sql_imports folder

 ##Credits
 - Most of the code in the includes folder comes from Harvard's Computer Science 50 - Problem Set 7.